Reference class forecasting: Practical use in policy and planning

 Whereas Kahneman and Tversky developed the theories of reference class forecasting, Flyvbjerg and COWI (2004) developed the method for its practical use in policy and planning, which was published as an official Guidance Document in June 2004 by the UK Department for Transport.
+In policy and planning environments, reference class forecasting is strengthened when project teams measure variables that were previously treated as intangible, since quantifying these uncertainties creates more accurate distributions for costs, schedules and expected benefits.
+This measurable approach reduces optimism bias and supports more accountable planning decisions.

 The first instance of reference class forecasting in practice is described in Flyvbjerg (2006).
 This forecast was part of a review of the Edinburgh Tram Line 2 business case, which was carried out in October 2004 by Ove Arup and Partners Scotland.
 At the time, the project was forecast to cost a total of £320 million, of which £64 million – or 25% – was allocated for contingency.
 Using the newly implemented reference class forecasting guidelines, Ove Arup and Partners Scotland calculated the 80th percentile value (i.e., 80% likelihood of staying within budget) for total capital costs to be £400 million, which equaled 57% contingency.
 Similarly, they calculated the 50th percentile value (i.e., 50% likelihood of staying within budget) to be £357 million, which equaled 40% contingency.
 The review further acknowledged that the reference class forecasts were likely to be too low because the guidelines recommended that the uplifts should be applied at the time of decision to build, which the project had not yet reached, and that the risks therefore would be substantially higher at this early business case stage.
 On this basis, the review concluded that the forecasted costs could have been underestimated.
 The Edinburgh Tram Line 2 opened three years late in May 2014 with a final outturn cost of £776 million, which equals £628 million in 2004-prices.

 Since the Edinburgh forecast, reference class forecasting has been applied to numerous other projects in the UK, including the £15 (US$29) billion Crossrail project in London.
 After 2004, The Netherlands, Denmark, and Switzerland have also implemented various types of reference class forecasting.

 Before this, in 2001 (updated in 2011), AACE International (the Association for the Advancement of Cost Engineering) included Estimate Validation as a distinct step in the recommended practice of Cost Estimating (Estimate Validation is equivalent to Reference class forecasting in that it calls for separate empirical-based evaluations to benchmark the base estimate):